AlacrisIO/alacrity/docs/paper.md

 structural components of desirable properties about DApps and makes it possible to easily prove the user-specific components of those properties.
-This is in contrast to designing an unconstrained language and providing a novel new proving technique.
+This is in contrast to designing an unconstrained language and providing a novel new proving technique specialized for decentralized applications.

 In this article, we walk through an example Alacrity program and show how Alacrity performs each of these functions.